 Spam is a problem we all generally deal with in day-to-day life.
 Snail mail, email, cold calls, or street canvassing, it can all get a bit annoying.
 Doing business online brings with it the inherent risk of being the target of online spam, and when you have a public space online for your customers to converse, that risk becomes greater.

 This article outlines the tools available to you, and how you can use utilize them to fight spam in your Help Center.
 All of these tools are available to all plans, with the exception of word moderation.

 Spam filter for preventing and managing spam

 Determining what is spam and what is legitimate content is a difficult and evolving task.
 The Help Center uses Akismet a leading spam filtering service.
 As soon as you turn on the spam filter, content submitted by your customers in Help Center is filtered through Akismet to determine if it’s spam.
-Suspicious posts and comments are automatically sent to a spam queue where Guide Managers can review and manage them.
+Suspicious posts and comments are automatically sent to a spam queue where Guide admins can review and manage them.

 The Akismet spam filter won’t catch all spam, but it does get the bulk of it.
 In the past year it’s been over 98% accurate.
 Akismet requires fine-tuning over time.
 The more content that is passed through the filter, the more accurate it becomes.
 You can help train the filter by managing the spam queue and suspending users or marking content as not spam.
 With every click, the accuracy of the spam filter will improve for both you and everyone using the spam filter.